singhamritanshu/singhamritanshu/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on "The Simpsons".
-- 🌱 I’m currently learning Renforcment Learning
+- 🌱 I’m currently learning Renforcment Learning.
 - 💬 Ask me about Deep Learning or any tech related stuff.
 - 📫 How to reach me: amritanshusingh682@gmail.com
 - ⚡ Fun fact: ‘Fun Facts’ Are Never Fun.